US top diplomat in Israel for landmark Arab talks

 In February, Israeli Prime Minister Naftali Bennett said he was "deeply troubled" by the prospect of a new nuclear deal, which Israel fears would not prevent Iran from developing a nuclear weapon.

-Ahead of the talks, Bennett sent a rare message to regional powerhouse Saudi Arabia, expressing "sorrow" over a wave of attacks by Iran-backed Yemeni rebels on Friday that hit targets, including an oil plant that turned into an inferno near the Formula One race in Jeddah.
+Ahead of the talks, Bennett sent a rare message to regional powerhouse Saudi Arabia, expressing "sorrow" over a wave of attacks by Iran-backed Yemeni rebels on Friday that hit targets including an oil plant near the Formula One race in Jeddah.

 "This attack is further proof that Iran's regional aggression knows no bounds," Bennett wrote on Twitter late Saturday.